retrosnob/retrosnob.github.io/pythonbook.md

 * The `str` function is used to turn integers into strings.
 You will need to use it if you want to concatenate an integer value to a string value before printing.
 # More about strings
 ## String functions
+You have seen some functions that are built-in to Python, e.g. len, int, input, print.
+There are also functions
 ## Strings as sequences

 # Operators and expressions